Ryan2718/Data-Structures/README.md

    going to CMSC351.

 3. There's still a few issues in having the right prereqs drawn.
 For instance, CMSC456 has no arrow to CMSC351, MATH240 has        no arrow to MATH141, and CMSC427 has no arrow to CMSC420.

+## HaskellGraph

+There are many ways to implement graphs.
+I used an adjacency matrix for representing a graph with Python.
+In Haskell, it made more sense to keep a list of all the edges.